TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 {{< figure src="img/godot/godot_survivors_0.gif" alt="Godot Survivors" position="center" style="border-radius: 8px;"  >}}

 Nothing too fancy, but this was the moment when I felt like I was really starting to get the hang of it.
 Having plenty of Unity experience, many concepts were easy to grasp, but still it takes some time to click.

 The editor itself is all familiar stuff: here's your Scene window, File browser, Inspector etc. But many other things differ: figuring out how to organize the scene object tree, navigating it effectively, learning to compose nodes into scenes correctly, and understanding how to use GDScript efficiently with the built-in script editor.

 After finishing this mini course, I made a list of extra features I wanted to add to the game.
 Then, I dove into the Godot documentation and GDScript reference, in preparation to expand the base scope of the project.

 ### Player progression

-The first thing to implement was a progression system in form of getting experience points from defeated enemies to level up player's character.
+The first thing to implement was a progression system in form of getting experience points from defeated enemies to level up the player's character.

-To gain experience, enemy need to drop it first.
-Below I check if enemy's HP falls below 0, spawn death particles and instantiate an XP drop.
+To gain experience, enemy needs to drop it first.
+To do this, I check if the enemy's HP falls below 0, spawn death particles and instantiate an XP drop scene.

 The `xp_drop.tscn` itself is just a `StaticBody2D` node with `CollisionShape2D` and `Sprite2D` child nodes.
 The base node is assigned to a Node Group named "exp" to identify the drop among other collisions.

 ```py
 func take_damage(damage):